flawnson/flawnson.github.io/docs/_posts/2020-01-01-travel-log.md

 - Struggled to function and operate at a laundromat, zoomed around on electric scooters
 - Got locked out of the apartment and spent a night at a hotel below the Eifel Tower.
 - Visited the shopping district designer stores and ended up getting milkshake and fries at Five Guys.

+# Oct 5th 2021, Lisbon - Portugal
+- A spontaneous trip with my good friend Abhinav Boyed, who was slated for a 5 week vacation that would include Madrid and Rome (I would only stay for 3 weeks)
+- The first remarkable thing I noticed when we landed was how much warmer and humid the air was.
+The humidity would later come back to cause some nights with rough sleep.
+- The second thing we noticed was just how cheap Uber rides were in the city.
+Even at peak hours in the early AMs and a route from the airport to the city center we spent no more than a total of 7 euro.
+- Day 1 was all about resting up and acclimatizing to Lisbon.
+The black and white limestone streets and steep hills became one of the most memorable characteristics of the city.
+- Our hostel, Rodamon, is easily the best hostel I had ever stayed at in my life, and at a generous price no less.
+I will gladly stay at any other of their locations in Europe.
+- A bit of context before I rattle off about the food; Abhinav was formerly a vegetarian, and so many of the things we tried was his first time trying it.
+- A run down of all the food we had and highly recommend:
+  - The Pastel de Nata was insane; needless to say it was beyond any custard tart I have ever had in my life (including the Hong kong style I grew up with).
+Sprinkle some cinnamon for a kick.
+Delicious with a latte or orange juice (which is always fresh squeezed in Lisbon)
+  - Real piri piri chicken kicks the shit out of Nando's (it turns out real piri piri sauce is more akin to a chili oil)
+  - Seafood is a specialty in the region and they have stores dedicated to selling nothing but canned sardines.
+The Octopus and Squid were also a highlight, I particularly liked it grilled and in Paella.
+  - The food at Time Out Market was both expensive but well worth it.
+Ground burger made the best burger I ever had in my life.
+It was here that I also tried Iberco ham for the first time.
+  - Local food is pretty simple, oddly enough the one thing that they almost always serve with anything you order is bread, olives, and fries.
+  - Vegetarian and vegan food in Europe is starting to become more and more popular.
+We went to a fancy restaurant called Arkhe and as a self diagnosed carnivore it really opened my eyes as to how delicious and filling vegetarian and vegan food can be.
+  - Grilled pork ribs at O Taxi were another major highlight.
+Marinaded very simply with citrus (lime and orange I think) and tons of garlic and olive oil.
+It's very unlike the sweet and saucy style that is so often served in the Americas.
+  - Francesinha is another dish that I had heard about and tried at a local diner called Lucimar.
+It was very good but I found it a bit overindulgent and prefer the more refined croque monsieur.
+  - Thai takeout in Lisbon is very good.
+So good that I had it twice.
+I generally think that Canada has some of the best asian food in the world, and that Europe isn't as good at doing asian food, but Thai cuisine is an exception.
+The Thai experiences I've had in London, Paris, and Lisbon are testament to that.
+  - Travesseiro in Sintra was an eye-opening experience.
+Besides Pastel de Nata, pastries in Portugal seem simple and unpretentious compared to French pastry.
+They emphasize the use of nuts, particularly Almonds, to make a variety of delicate sweets.
+  - Croquettes are a big deal in this part of the world.
+The variety you can choose from makes for an interesting experience.
+Worth trying for sure!
+  - McDonald's in Lisbon is decidedly worse than in Canada.
+Abhinav tells me McD's in India is pretty crazy though so I'll have to try that at some point.
+- I used an electric scooter for the second time in my life, there are like 5 different brands competing in Lisbon which has helped drive prices to reasonable levels.
+Scooters would be a frequent mode of transportation for us in both Lisbon and Madrid.
+- The Belem area was exactly as advertised; a great mix of touristy and local vibes, all the major attractions are within walking distance.
+- The Castle of Sao Jorge on the top of the hill is another must visit.
+Go a couple hours before sunset to explore the grounds and finish with a sunset view of the city.
+- Party life is on point in Lisbon.
+Pretty much any night of the week you can catch something crazy going on at Pink Street and the Bairro Alto neighborhood.
+Things start getting crazy around midnight and last until early morning.
+- Visit the museum of Calouste for some amazing archaeological artifacts.
+The garden behind the museum is the perfect place to read a book or just sit and daydream.
+- We visited Sintra one day, and quickly found out that we could have dedicated at least a week just for the region.
+It was beautiful and authentic and the garden estate is an underrated attraction.
+It's worth visiting the tourist center for some pointers!

+# Oct 20th 2021, Madrid - Spain
+- Madrid had so many good food options it was honestly hard to pick what to prioritize.
+I'm glad we got to try the following:
+  - Churros con Chocolate; way better than the version that's dusted in cinnamon and sugar.
+It's such a fun eating experience and hits all the right spots when it's a bit chilly outside.
+  - Tortilla; simple ingredients coming together to become greater than the sum of its parts.
+That's tortilla.
+  - Paella; sure it wasn't from Valencia, but the Paella in Madrid already blew my mind enough.
+One bite and I knew it's in my top 3 favorite mixed rice dishes of all time.
+  - Tacos; I had heard a lot about mexican and tex-mex style tacos but the Spanish version is also something to note.
+Also the decision of corn vs flour tortilla is a lot less trivial than I thought.
+  - Iberco Ham; Of all the charcuterie I've tried Iberco ham is far and away my favorite.
+It has this flavor that's like a procuitto and chinese lap cheung hybrid.
+It's fatty and savory and genuinely one of the best things I had the pleasure of eating on this excursion.
+  - Sangria; I'm currently obsessed wth tea and beer but one day I'll get bored and move onto something else.
+Probably coffee and cocktails.
+Learning how to make sangria was both fun and delicious.
+  - We also had Five Guys and it tasted just like Five Guys at any other part of the world, which is to say very good.
+Did you know 5 guys were actually in reference to the 5 brothers (and one father) that built the company?
+- People here are so nice!
+Like Scandinavian-countries level nice.
+In Lisbon too, everyone seems happy to help you and hear you out.
+The tourist center at the square gave us some valuable insight for the best places to visit during our stay.
+- Mercado de San Miguel is a place I would really like to spend more time at.
+I had never seen a market that managed to integrate the idea of tapas and make it the center of the eating experience.
+- We visited a huge Primark and I was reminded of why I love this clothing company so much.
+Simple european fashion done well and at low prices.
+- The archeology museum of Madrid is a notable attraction.
+It's arranged like a walk through the timeline of human history.
+Entry was free when I visited, but unfortunately the top floors were closed.
+- Museo Nacional del Prado was indeed an enormous museum and art gallery.
+I think we only covered 25% of all the exhibitions in a few hours.
+- The garden in Retiro is absolutely beautiful and a must visit on a beautiful day.
+Go to the pond in the middle of the park and see the small palace.
+Be sure to bring a loved one!
+- Templo de Debod and the Royal Palace are ideal targets for a day trip.